eai-ag/embodiedai-helix-sdk/README.md

    - Robot becomes manually compliant - you can now move it by hand

 3. **Manually straighten the robot**
-   - Carefully position all three segments into a straight vertical configuration
+   - Carefully position all three segments into a straight vertical configuration using the *calibration tool*
    - Ensure tendons have even tension (no slack, but not over-tight)
    - Take your time to achieve accurate alignment